metalama/website/applications/memento.md

 keywords: "Memento pattern, encapsulation, undo/redo functionality, state restoration, Metalama, boilerplate code, design patterns"
 ---

-The Memento pattern is the classic behavioral design pattern to use when you want to capture the internal state of an object without violating its encapsulation.
+The Memento pattern is a classic behavioral design pattern used to capture the internal state of an object without violating its encapsulation.
 It allows you to save the state of an object and later restore it.
 The Memento pattern is useful in many scenarios, such as implementing undo/redo functionality, saving and restoring the state of an object, or saving the state of an object to a file.

-As the Memento pattern has a lot of boilerplate code, it is a good candidate for being created automatically by Metalama.
+As the Memento pattern involves a lot of boilerplate code, it is a good candidate for automatic creation by Metalama.

 ## Example

 In the following example, the `[Memento]` custom attribute is all you need to implement the Memento pattern on the `Fish` class.

 ```cs
 [Memento]